Skip to content

 How Probabilistic Reserves (P90/P50/P10) Works in Practice

-When evaluating an oil and gas investment opportunity, understanding probabilistic reserves (p90/p50/p10) is essential.
+When evaluating an oil and gas investment opportunity, understanding probabilistic reserves (p90/p50/p10) is important.
 In practice, terms used to express confidence levels in reserve estimates: P90 (proved) means a 90% chance of at least the stated volume; P50 (probable) 50% chance; P10 (possible) 10% chance, representing increasing uncertainty and potential volume.
 For an investor reviewing a prospect package from an operator like BassEXP, this concept directly applies because it understanding P90/P50/P10 helps investors assess the risk and upside of reserve estimates.
 A project might have a modest P90 (conservative case) but a very large P10 (optimistic case).
 Savvy investors look at the spread between these numbers to gauge uncertainty.
 High reliance on P10 volumes, for example, would signal a riskier investment, whereas P90 volumes underpin more secure valuations and lending.
 Investors who understand probabilistic reserves (p90/p50/p10) are better equipped to assess risk, evaluate returns, and make informed decisions about direct participation in oil and gas wells.

 What Probabilistic Reserves (P90/P50/P10) Means for Your Investment